 Due to the many traffic and parking limitations taking a taxi has become more of a common aspect of everyday life.

-If you intend renting a car, you can pre-book through the various internet sites.
+If you intend driving in Malta, renting a car is quite easy through the various internet sites.
 On arrival at the Malta International Airport, you can get keys and information from the vehicle rental desks in the arrivals lounge.

 Here we drive on the left like the British, the Irish, and Ciproits.
 Getting around in Malta is very easy.

-- Nowadays with Google Maps it is very easy to find Malta on the map and use Google maps for directions.
-Here is a detailed map of Malta.
+Nowadays with Google Maps it is very easy to find Malta on the map and use Google maps for directions.
 Be sure to source either a hard copy of a Map of Malta or online before your arrival in order to familiarize yourself and have a bit of an idea of what to expect prior to your arrival here.

 The vast natural landscape on the island offers you the opportunity to experience time to cycle and bike around.
 You will be amazed what a variety of beautiful landscapes Malta can offer you.

 We advice you to be careful while riding a bicycle as most of the roads does not have a bicycle lane.

 Various companies offer bus tours.
 These might be already be included with your holiday package.
 You will find booklets advertising tours which will enhance your holiday.
 They include local Maltese feasts, cultural tours, d Malta by day and also one day tours to Gozo, and their historical location.

 Today the horse drawn cab is only used to take tourists on tours outside Valletta and inside Mdina.
 It is one of the oldest traditional mode of transport.
 A pretty sight when you visit Mdina and see tourists riding going round the narrow streets.
 A picturesque sight.